O'Collins, Gerald (1931-)

 O'Keefe was president of Fordham University when in 1965 he went to General Congregation 31.
 This was the Congregation that elected Pedro Arrupe superior general; it elected O'Keefe one of four general counselors, and he remained in that office through the entire Arrupe generalate (1965-1983).
 When Arrupe was refused permission by John Paul II to retire from office for reasons of age and infirmity and shortly thereafter suffered a debilitating stroke, he appointed O'Keefe vicar general in his place.
 But the pope removed them both from office and appointed his own delegate to run the Society.
 Then in less than two years after this papal "intervention," saying that he had been "misinformed," the Pope allowed the Jesuits to return to their own governance and elect a new superior general (Peter-Hans Kolvenbach).

 O'Malley, John W. (1927- )

 American Jesuit; historian of early modern and contemporary Catholicism

-John O’Malley is currently a university professor in the theology department at Georgetown University.
+John O'Malley is currently a university professor in the theology department at Georgetown University.
 His specialty is the religious culture of early modern Europe, with concentration in Renaissance humanism and the Society of Jesus.
 He is also interested in Vatican Council II and contemporary Catholicism.
-His best known work is The First Jesuits, winner of several best-book awards and now translated into ten languages.
-His latest books are Four Cultures of the West and What Happened at Vatican II.
+His best known work is The First Jesuits (1995), winner of several best-book awards and now translated into ten languages.
+His latest books are What Happened at Vatican II (2010), Trent: What Happened at the Council (2013) and The Jesuits: A History from Ignatius to the Present (2014).
 Fourteen U.S. Jesuit universities have given him honorary doctoral degrees.
-He has also been honored with a Festschrift (Early Modern Catholicism: Essays in Honour of John W. O’Malley, S.J., eds.
+He has also been honored with a Festschrift (Early Modern Catholicism: Essays in Honour of John W. O'Malley, S.J., eds.
 Kathleen Comerford and Hilmar Pabel ).